This lesson introduces the AP CSP Create Performance Task (Create PT)

 Selection: decisions using if

-Iteration: repetition with a loop
+Iteration: repetition with a while loop

 The algorithm should live inside your procedure.